Frequently asked questions

 If you are interested in research about other health conditions, besides COVID-19, you can find out about these on this website or Join Dementia Research and People in Research websites.
 There might be studies you can take part in online, as well as studies that you may be able to take part in in future.
 There are also many ways you can learn about health research, including on this site, and through joining the NIHR’s free online course: What is health research?.
-Read more about how to take part.
+Read more about how to take part in research.

 How long will it take to find a vaccine and treatment and is the research safe?

 NIHR is working as quickly as possible, across the country and with international partners, to make progress on vaccines, tests and treatments; sharing information and resources.
 You can read more about studies on the NIHR website.

 Safety and effectiveness are highly important in the development of any new vaccination or drug study and the UK has robust mechanisms in place to ensure studies are of high quality.
 You can find out more about how research is regulated to ensure it is safe.
 Some changes have been made in the way that COVID-19 research is approved and regulated, to help it deliver on a faster timeframe than normal.